-- (a) Minutes of the 2020 Annual Stockholders' Meeting; - Approval of the Minutes of the 2020 Annual Stockholders' Meeting constitutes a ratification of the accuracy and faithfulness of the Minutes to the events that transpired during the said meeting.
-This does not constitute a second approval of the matters taken up at the 2019 Annual Stockholders' Meeting, which have already been approved. - (b) Management Report for the year ended 31 December 2020 (a copy containing the information required by SRC Rule 20A is enclosed).
-Approval of the Management Report constitutes a ratification of the Company's performance during the previous fiscal year as contained therein. - (b) Acts and Resolutions of the Board of Directors and Management from the date following the last Annual Stockholders' Meeting (September 29, 2020) to the present, including but not limited to the following: - 1.
-Approval of the abandonement of SC 14 (23 November 2020) - 2.
-Updating of bank signatories for PBCom Account (23 November 2020) - 3.
-Approval on the compliance on SEC Memo Circular 28 (23 November 2020) - 4.
-Updating of HDMF signatories (23 November 2020) - 5.
-Authorizing the setting of the Annual Stockholders' Meeting on July 30, 2021, and setting the record date therefor on May 10, 2021 (26 April 2021); - 6.
-Approval of the guidelines in participation to the online ASM on July 30, 2021 (01 September 2020) - 7.
-Authorizing the Company to designate Mr. Alfredo C. Ramos, or the President, Mr. Adrian Paulino S. Ramos, as the proxy of the Company to the Annual Stockholders' Meeting of Atlas Consolidated Mining and Development

-- Corporation and The Philodrill Corporation to be held on June 14,2021 and June 16, 2021, respectively.
-(May 17, 2021); - 8.
-Approving the Company's Audited Financial Statements for the year ended 2020 (May 17, 2021); - 9.
-Amendments to APO's Articles of Incorporation: Article IV and By-Laws: Articles II, III, and IV (June 25, 2021).
+(a) Minutes of the 2021 Annual Stockholders' Meeting;

+Approval of the Minutes of the 2021 Annual Stockholders' Meeting constitutes a ratification of the accuracy and faithfulness of the Minutes to the events that transpired during the said meeting.
+This does not constitute a second approval of the matters taken up at the 2020 Annual Stockholders' Meeting, which have already been approved.

+- (b) Management Report for the year ended 31 December 2021 (a copy containing the information required by SRC Rule 20A is enclosed).
+Approval of the Management Report constitutes a ratification of the Company's performance during the previous fiscal year as contained therein. - (b) Acts and Resolutions of the Board of Directors and Management from the date following the last Annual Stockholders' Meeting (July 30, 2021) to the present, including but not limited to the following: - 1.
+Updating of bank signatories and authorized representatives for BDO Account (April 19, 2022) - 2.
+Authorizing the Company to designate Mr. Alfredo C. Ramos, or the President, Mr. Adrian Paulino S. Ramos, as the proxy of the Company to the Annual Stockholders' Meeting of Atlas Consolidated Mining and Development Corporation to be held on April 27, 2022 (April 19 2022); - 3.
+Approving the Company's Audited Financial Statements for the year ended 2021 (May 13, 2022); - 4.
+Authorizing the setting of the Annual Stockholders' Meeting on July 29, 2022, and setting the record date therefore on May 31, 2022 (16 May 2022);